-Allergy Alert: This product was not manufactured in a facility with any fear, jealousy or doubt.
+Allergy Alert: This product was manufactured in a fear, jealousy and doubt free facility.

 Step 1.
 Stop thinking everyone else has it better.

 You know it when you think it: “They drive a cleaner car, have more cash in the bank, have a bigger shoe collection, a better job, a book deal, a better body, a new baby,” or whatever else you may appear to see or think you see or assume is true of someone else’s life.
 Everyone’s life around the world appears to be perfect with the exception of yours.
 There are days when you might catch yourself glancing at the marks on your walls thinking the house across the street is perfectly unscathed.
 But whose reality are you really seeing?
 Upon closer inspection, you will likely discover that no one’s life is perfect and for every cleanest, best waxed car ever there is a crumb somewhere else.
 So it is important to focus on yourself and only yourself with respect to your own life and world and to evaluate ONLY how you are doing in this life of yours.
 We keep the word perfect out of our vocabulary here at Best Ever You.
 It says Best Ever You, not Perfect Ever You.

 How are you using your precious time?
 Are you living a life awake, aware and with purpose and intention or are you just moseying along?
 Are you in the present moment or are you in some future moment of worry or some past moment of regret or trying to reclaim a past glory moment.
 Nothing is worse than missing a moment.
 Think of the parent on the ever so important phone call or sitting at the computer as their child is trying desperately in any way to grab a moment of their real presence and attention, but the parent just nods and barely acknowledges the child or worse gets angry at the child.
 Think of the moments you wish you could steal back and replay with your parent or parents who have now passed.
 Think of the moments you wish you could bring back when your kids were younger.
 Life is a priority.